Difference Between Reinforcement and Punishment

 Punishments are given in Schools to limit any unwanted behaviour of students.
 For example, punishing a student for coming late to school.
 In Industries, Employees are charged from their salary for their extra leaves taken.

-This psychological process of limiting one’s behaviour is used in two ways, it can be positive punishment or negative punishment.
-At first, the subject receives something which discourages them to behave similarly in the future.
+This psychological process of limiting one’s behaviour is used in two ways, and it can be positive punishment or negative punishment.
+At first, the subject receives something which discourages them from behaving similarly in the future.

 For example, Taking away a child’s favourite toy to teach them a particular lesson.